expressjs/expressjs.com/guide/using-middleware.md

 var app = express();
 var cookieParser = require('cookie-parser');

-// load the cookie parsing middleware app.use(cookieParser());
+// load the cookie-parsing middleware app.use(cookieParser());
 ~~~

-See [Third-party middleware](../resources/middleware.html) for a partial list of third-party middleware commonly used with Express.
+For a partial list of third-party middleware functions that are commonly used with Express, see: [Third-party middleware](../resources/middleware.html).